How Much Cyber Insurance Does Your Business Need?

 Size and Industry

-However, perhaps a more important factor in determining your policy costs is your industry.
-Depending on which industry you serve, you could end up paying a lot more for a cyber insurance policy.
+However, a more important factor in determining your policy costs is your industry.
+Depending on your industry, you could pay much more for a cyber insurance policy.
 That is because some industries are more prone to cybercrime than others.
 Some of these high-risk industries include:

 - Healthcare